 2. Facilitate Strong Partnerships

 While some cross-cultural slip ups are unavoidable, a great way to foster goodwill is to make a concentrated effort on developing a strong work culture and facilitating strong partnerships.
-Even with employees thousands of miles between each other, there are still some ways you can set up business camaraderie.
+Even with employees thousands of miles away from each other, there are still some ways you can create business camaraderie.